-Conclusions:
+Conclusions

 Universities Canada is committed to working with the government to help build a balanced, productive, well-supported and world-class IP ecosystem.
 We share the vision of mobilizing university IP with targeted investments to strengthen innovation, grow universities' economic impact, and unlock the private sector's R&D potential.
 The recent Fundamental Science Review Panel's report emphasizes that we need to maintain Canada as a world leader in creating new knowledge with enhanced investments for discovery research, thereby ensuring that our ecosystem is well primed for knowledge mobilization.
 Maintaining space for flexible IP policies ensures that universities are free to support a range of private and public-sector needs.
-A dedicated funding envelope for knowledge mobilization would incentivize greater technology transfer for the benefit of the Canadian economy.
+A dedicated funding envelope for knowledge mobilization would incentivize greater IP transfer for the benefit of the Canadian economy.
 Finally, a national concierge service would centralize supports for IP nationally.

 Universities Canada would be glad to provide further detail on any of the above recommendations.
-We look forward to participating in forthcoming parliamentary committee hearings and consultations on university intellectual property.
+We look forward to participating further in the government's work to develop a national strategy on IP for Canada.